► New Mercedes-Benz GLA driven

 The new Mercedes GLA is a very now car: designed to hoover up buyers for whom a posh badge, a whiff of SUV-sassiness and ultra-digitisation to sync with their smartphone-driven lives is important stuff.

-But if you look behind the showroom appeal, is there any substance to the newcomer?
-Is it worth paying more for a gussied-up A-Class?
-Read on for our full 2020 Mercedes-Benz GLA review.
+But if you look behind the showroom appeal, is there any substance to the latest version?
+Is it worth paying more for a slightly taller A-Class?

 What’s it like to drive?